 - setspn -Q HTTP/<Servername>

-3. In our example, we currently don't have any SPNs for HTTP or HTTPS.
+3. In our example, we currently don't have any SPNs for HTTP.
 Next is to add them to our App Pool Domain account.

 NOTE: If you already have SPNs set for HTTP to another account(computer or user), verify they are not needed for another website before changing anything.
 This article assumes Live Maps is being installed on a stand alone server for Live Maps purposes only).